 Treating hair loss

-At present there are already clinically-proven, MHRA and FDA approved hair loss treatments available to treat both Male and Female Pattern Baldness.
+At present there are already clinically-proven, MHRA licensed and FDA approved hair loss treatments available to treat both Male and Female Pattern Baldness.
 These are finasteride 1mg and minoxidil, though finasteride – a one-a-day oral tablet – is only suitable for medically-suitable men aged 18 years and over.

 These non-invasive, methods of treatment can also be paired with additional therapies and hair growth products – collectively known as hair growth boosters – which fall under the same secondary grouping as ‘adjunctive therapies’.
 This means that they are non-pharmaceutical and are complementary to the primary, established medications used to treat hair loss.